tonyfok1999/Unix-ShellScript-Project/README.md

 bash recycle [OPTION]...
 [FILE]...
 ```
 ### Description
-bash recycle command recycles the specified file or folder (file inclusive) to $HOME/recyclebin
+This command recycles the specified file or folder (file inclusive) to $HOME/recyclebin

 ### Options
 ```
 -i	Ask for confirmation before recycling any files.
 A response beginning with y or Y means yes.
 All other responses mean no.

 -v	Display a message confirming recycle

 -r	Remove a directory and recycle its contents
 ```